Nepley/eosd-apworld/README.md

 **Filler**: 1 Power Point

 ## Options
+You can choose if you want to play in practice mode or normal mode.
+With Practice mode, you play stage by stage individually and need to unlock the stages.
+In normal mode, you need to finish the game normally with the resources only given at the start.<br />
-By default, the game except you to be able to finish the game once you unlock the final stage, you can set the resources needed for the stages 3/4 and stages 5/6.<br />
+In practice mode, by default, the game except you to be able to finish the game once you unlock the final stage, you can set the resources needed for the stages 3/4 and stages 5/6.<br />
+In normal mode, only the resources act as a gate.
+If you put everything at minimum, the logic consider you can finish at sphere 1.<br />
 You can also choose if you must finish the game with just one character or both of them.

 ## How to use